cancrizans/dendritic-calculus/index.md

 | **Division-Substitution** | $\pi$, $\sigma$ | Match a pattern $\pi$ within $ξ$ and replace with $\sigma$ (sorta). |
 | **Prune Loop** | `<code block>` | While it is possible to do so, decrement $ξ$ and execute a block of code. |

+By default, the state is initialized as $\xi=0$.

+There are no special provisions for I/O, only the initial and final states exist.
+If input is defined, it can be passed in some encoding into the initial value of the register with some (arbitrary) convention relating to the type.
+A single integer $n$ is directly the dendron $n$, while a list of number could be passed in as the coefficients of $1$, $[1]$, $[2]$, etc. The same is true for the output.

 ## Increment